-Attorneys have power.
+Attorneys-in this case, franchise attorneys, have power.
 Most of their power comes from what they learned at law school.
 Some of their power comes from who they are…and what they believe in.

 I’ve been working with Tom* for about a month.
 Downsized 9 months ago from his middle management position at a major high-tech company, he’s been looking into franchise ownership as a career alternative.
 He feels that he’s ready to take the leap into business ownership. (*Tom is not my clients real name.
 I’ve chosen to not reveal it at this time.
 I may in the future, though.)

 Tom scheduled a call with me to discuss what he was doing.

 During our call, Tom explained his situation, and shared the names of some of the franchises he’d been looking into.
 I gave him some feedback, and then shared some inside information.
 I was able to provide a bit of inside information because I knew of the franchises and even one of the non-franchise opportunities he’d been checking out.

 Tom liked my approach, and ended up signing up for more time with me.

 If not, here you go: The teacher appears.

 Tom was ready, plain and simple.
 He made a conscious decision to do this franchise thing right.
 He didn’t want to only depend on himself to make this big decision…potentially a $250,000 decision.